HermiloOrtega/TimeCardTracker/README.md

 ## How to Use

-### Step 1 — Set Up Categories and Projects
+### Step 1 — Create Categories

-Before logging time, define your **categories** and **projects**:
+Before logging time, define your categories:

+1. Click **+ Category** in the top toolbar.
+2. Fill in:
+   - **Name** — e.g., "Client A" or "Development"
+   - **Weekly Hours Target** — optional goal (e.g., `40`).
+Drives the Time Distribution progress bars.
+   - **Personal time** — check this to exclude the category from the work-hours summary.
+   - **Color** — pick from 12 preset colors.
+3. Click **Add Category**.

+You can edit or delete categories at any time from the same modal.
+A category cannot be deleted while it has projects assigned to it.

+---

+### Step 2 — Create Projects

+Projects live under categories and appear on calendar entries.

 1. Click **+ Projects** in the top toolbar.
-2. Create a **Category** — give it a name and pick a color (e.g., "Client A" → blue).
+2. Select a **Category** and enter a **Project name**.
-3. Add a **Project** under that category (e.g., "Website Redesign").

-Categories provide the color identity; projects appear as labeled entries on the calendar.
+3. Click **Add Project**.

-You can have as many categories and projects as you need — the tool is designed to handle multiple clients and workstreams side by side.
+You can have as many categories and projects as needed.
+When a project is deleted, all references to it are removed from existing time entries automatically.

 ---

-### Step 2 — Log Time
+### Step 3 — Log Time

 Each calendar entry represents **exactly one hour** of work.